top of page

 • Does the child recover skills or behavior patterns after regression has occurred?

 • Will the child have difficulty if he/she mastered important skills or behaviors right before the break?
-Will the educational programming break disrupt this progress?

-• Will the educational break affect self-sufficiency and independence from caregivers that is crucial for the child to meet the IEP goals.
+• Will the educational break affect self-sufficiency and independence from caregivers that is crucial for the child to meet the IEP goals?

 • Does the child have a severe disability like autism/ intellectual disability, severe emotional disturbance, etc?

-Has your child been denied ESY services and you are concerned about regression of skills, please click on the following link to review your options.
+Has your child been denied ESY services and you are concerned about regression of skills?

 If parents disagree with the ESY recommendation, the parents will be afforded an automatically expedited due process hearing: